Oh woman, I see the strain in your face.

 Because I close my heart to your pain?

-Because I close my fists with restrain?
+Because I close my fists without restrain?

 Is my provision merely a test